 Bene (USA 2006/07) teamed lots of seminars for AFS Germany, is editor of the association's magazine HORIZONTE and works as a freelance journalist in Berlin.
-Bene is politically involved with Voices4 Berlin and currently doing their PhD about queer-feminist hip-hop.
+Bene is politically involved with Voices4 Berlin and is currently doing their PhD on queer feminist rap.

 "In a global organization like AFS, queer issues need to be considered and included to better reach out to and support queer youth and families.
 That's why it's so important that QueerExchange creates awareness for queer issues and improves the visibility of queer people in international youth exchange.”

 Flo (Kenya 2016/17) has been active at QueerExchange since 2017 and bringing queer topics to AFS preparatory and follow-up seminars ever since.
 Flo is currently studying biochemistry in Leipzig and coordinates the group together with Bene.

 “Especially at the preparatory seminars, it's important that the needs of queer participants are addressed.
 Do I want to come out?
 How do I access HRT?
 Who can I confide in?
 What's the legal situation in my host country?
 With QueerExchange, the participants have a contact they can reach out to to get in touch with people who have had the same questions at one point.”

 Anna (Chile 2018/19, Dominican Republic 2021/22) has been volunteering with QueerExchange and AFS since her return from the DomRep.
 She's currently living in Hamburg to study psychology.

 “When it comes to 'queerness in international youth exchange', it's important - especially across cultural borders - to offer empowering guidance to participants as well as host families.
 I'm glad that QueerExchange pays attention to this important topic to support people in their queer realities and thus makes the world a little bit more colourful and human.”